 - Stress at Work.
 According to NIOSH reports, 25 percent of employees view their jobs as the number one stressor in their lives.
 Job stress can be defined as the harmful physical and emotional responses that occur when the requirements of the job do not match the capabilities, resources, or needs of the worker.
 Job stress can lead to poor health and even injury.

 - Knives, Box Cutters, and Other Sharps.
 Some of the most common and preventable injuries are cuts and lacerations.
-These retail work hazards are often the result of improper training, failure to use necessary personal protection equipment, a failure to follow established procedures for safety in the workplace, and employees that are in a hurry and taking short cuts.
+These retail workplace hazards are often the result of improper training, failure to use necessary personal protection equipment, a failure to follow established safety procedures, and employees who are in a hurry and taking shortcuts.

 - Forklifts and Pallet Jacks.
 Just about anything that is mechanical and moves has the potential to be a hazard.
-There are many hazards caused by the moving parts of mechanical devices.
+Many workplace hazards are caused by the moving parts of mechanical devices.
 Mechanical hazards cause bending, punching, pulling, caught-in, caught-on, and crush accidents that can cut, crush, break bones, strain muscles and cause additional and even more serious injuries.